sulewicz/redis-s2geo/README.md

 #### Return values
 Simple string reply: Body of the polygon.

-Null reply: (nil) if the polygon does not exist, the index does not exist, or the provided key is not an index.
+Null reply: (nil) if the polygon does not exist or the index does not exist.

+Error reply: Error if the provided key is not an index, or the polygon name is invalid.

 #### Examples
 ```